100 Notable alumni of

 -

-Gerardo Taracena is a Mexican film and theatre actor and dancer.
-He is known for his roles in Apocalypto, Man on Fire, The Mexican and Sin Nombre as well as the Netflix series Narcos: Mexico.
-He was born in Mexico City.
+Gerardo Taracena was a Mexican actor and dancer.
+He is known for his roles in Apocalypto, Man on Fire, The Violin, and Sin Nombre.
+He is also known for the Netflix series Narcos: Mexico.

 -